RAF Featured Supporter Carmine Mowbray

-If there was ever an individual who epitomizes volunteerism for the Recreational Aviation Foundation, it is Carmine Mowbray, from Polson, Montana.
-She has volunteered her time to publish the RAF Newsletter, sent out press releases and RAF Briefs, worked on the pilot shelter at Ryan Field, swung a Pulaski cutting sage brush at a Missouri Breaks airstrip and staffed the RAF booth at trade shows.
+If there was ever an individual who epitomizes volunteerism for the RAF, it’s Carmine Mowbray, from Polson, Montana and St. George, Utah.
+She volunteered to publish RAF Newsletters, worked on the pilot shelter at Ryan Field, swung a Pulaski cutting sagebrush at a Missouri Breaks airstrip, and staffed the RAF booth at trade shows.

-Carmine is a native of western Washington, moving to Montana in 1973.
-She and her husband became involved in the printing business, starting small and growing to a regional printing plant serving much of western Montana, along with a small chain of award-winning weekly newspapers.
+A native of western Washington, she and her husband moved to Montana in 1973.
+They started a printing business that grew into a regional printing plant serving western Montana, and published a small chain of award-winning weekly newspapers.
 For nearly two decades they flew a Turbo Lance to manage their six locations around Montana.
-At the same time they were raising four very lively children, all of whom have gone on to Montana Universities.
-They sold the publishing enterprise to a larger chain in 2000.
-At that time the Mowbray’s company employed 50 people.
+At the same time they were raising four busy kids, all of whom have grown and are starting families of their own.
+Mowbrays sold the publishing enterprise to a larger chain in 2000.
+At that time Mowbrays employed 50 people.

-Carmine now owns an older model Cessna 182 equipped with a three blade prop and a Sportsman STOL.
+Carmine now owns a 1960 Cessna 182 equipped with a three blade prop and a Sportsman STOL.
 “I can reach some outstanding places with this plane.
-By supporting the RAF we can all work together to maintain the destinations we all are privileged to use. ” Carmine says, “I would give up lattes, the beauty shop and even shoes to keep on flying.”
+By supporting the RAF we can all work together to maintain the destinations we all are privileged to use.”